bigmoves/quickslice/docs/guides/authentication.md

 ### Without the SDK

-If you're not using the SDK, include the appropriate headers based on your OAuth flow:
+Without the SDK, include headers based on your OAuth flow:

 **DPoP flow** (public clients):
 ```